benjeems/packetStrider/README.md

 - Strides through this feature set numerous times using sliding windows - Inspired by Convolutional Neural networks - to predict:
   - Forward and Reverse session initiation (prior to login attempt).
   - All predictions and metadata reports on a stream by stream basis.
+  - The use of the -R option in the forward session.
+This option enables Reverse SSH to occur.
   - Failed and successful logins.
   - Human or scripted, based on timing deltas.
   - Is the server already known to the client? or was it the first time a connection between the two has been made.
 This is done through packet deltas associated with known_hosts.